-- Encryption– It allows all the data on your website to be encrypted.
-So, whenever a website visitor is accessing this information, third party will not be able to gain insight into his activity or to steal his information.
+- Encryption– It allows all the data on your domain to be encrypted (much more secure).
+So, whenever users are accessing this information, third parties won’t be able to gain insight into their activity or to steal their confidential information.

 - Data integrity– During the transfer, all the data will remain intact.
 If some disturbance does occur, it will be detected.
-For example, whenever you use credit card to purchase in a browser, you can rest assured that you data will be safe.
+For example, whenever you use a credit card to purchase products online, you can rest assured that you data will be safe.

 - Authentication– With authentication, it is possible to establish whether a user is communicating with the right website.
 It is a great way to prevent third parties from interfering with sensitive business transactions.